Rand Paul is 1st senator to report positive test for virus

 WASHINGTON (AP) — Sen. Rand Paul, R-Ky., said Sunday that he had tested positive for the disease caused by the new coronavirus, becoming the first member of the Senate to report a case of COVID-19.
 He said in a tweet that he was feeling fine and was in quarantine.

-Paul, an eye surgeon, said he has not had symptoms and was tested out of an abundance of caution due to his extensive travel and events.
+Paul, a doctor, said he has not had symptoms and was tested out of an abundance of caution due to his extensive travel and events.
 He said he was not aware of any direct contact with any infected person.

 Paul, a deficit hawk, was among eight Senate Republicans who voted against a House-passed bill last week that provided more than $100 billion to boost testing for the coronavirus and guarantee paid sick leave for millions of workers.
 He also was only Republican senator who opposed an earlier bill authorizing $8.3 billion for initial response to the coronavirus.